-Learning how to care for Silkworms is vital, however it can be difficult at first, although after you get the knack of it, you will become an expert – slowly learning little tricks after years of raising them!
+Learning how to care for Silkworms is vital, although however difficult it is at first, you’ll eventually get the knack of it, and slowly become an expert – learning little tricks after years of raising them!

 After hatching, your new Silkworms will need care and attention for the next 20-35 days (the more they are fed, the quicker they will hatch).
 Housing your new Silkworms should be easy as small numbers (50-100) can easily be housed in shoe-boxes.
 Larger amounts, can be stored in trays.